 We studied auto insurance quotes in cities across Ohio to determine which companies were the most affordable (and most expensive).
 Car insurance rates in Ohio can cost $417 or $35 per month for our sample drivers with a liability policy just above the state minimum.
 Our study also found that the most expensive insurers cost nearly 3.3x the cheapest auto insurance company in Ohio.
-This illustrates the importance of comparison shopping - in order to get the good rates for themselves, drivers should obtain quotes from at least three companies before deciding which to insure with.
+In order to get the good rates for themselves, drivers should obtain quotes from at least three companies before deciding which to insure with.
 Read more below, or enter your zip code above to see a list of companies to begin shopping from.